 One of the largest historical photographic collections of its type in the UK.

-Founded in 1964 and located in the Sainsbury Centre for Visual Arts, UEA's Photographic Collection contains approximately 150,000 photographic prints and over half a million glass and film negatives dating back to the early 20th century, making it one of the largest historical photographic collections of its type in the UK.
+Founded in 1964 and located in the Sainsbury Centre, UEA's Photographic Collection contains approximately 150,000 photographic prints and over half a million glass and film negatives dating back to the early 20th century, making it one of the largest historical photographic collections of its type in the UK.

 Designed by Foster & Partners, this purpose-built resource is also home to many other collections including rare art books, manuscripts, post cards, posters, catalogues and guides.